devanshshukla99/SAS/README.md

 Useage - Run sas_rfi.py for starting the Program

--ns : No Sync.
+-ns : No Sync

--sch : Scheduled Time || now.
+-sch : Scheduled Time || now

--rfi : RFI Module.
+-rfi : RFI Module

 Thanks, for checking this page out.

-Kindly let me know of any issues.
+Kindly let me know of any issues. c